sourceduty/Accent_Simulator/README.md

 #

-> Alex: "*"Aight, I’m gonna step out, grab a hot dog from the cart, take a walk around the block, and then I’m headin' back to my ma’s to crash.*"
+> Alex: "*Aight, I’m gonna step out, grab a hot dog from the cart, take a walk around the block, and then I’m headin' back to my ma’s to crash.*"

 #
 ### Related Links